-Nearly one in three Americans is “unbanked” or “underbanked” and – despite significant efforts by regulators, consumer advocates, and leading financial institutions – this figure has remained largely unchanged since 2009.
+Nearly one in three Americans is “unbanked” or “underbanked.”
+Despite significant efforts by regulators, consumer advocates, and leading financial institutions, this figure has remained largely unchanged since 2009.
 So what needs to change to crack the code on financial inclusion?
 Why hasn’t there been more progress in low- and middle-income (LMI) Americans’ financial health, and what would a solution look like that could meet both consumer needs and provider bottom lines?

 Instead of trying to squeeze lower income consumers into existing financial products, we propose a solution that integrates deposits and credit to meet their cash management needs as well as the needs of financial providers.
 People living paycheck-to-paycheck need banking solutions designed specifically to help them manage the reality of volatile income and expenses.
 Because this reality includes unpredictable spikes and dips, reaching financial stability requires a product that will intervene in good times as well as in bad.

-Our new solution would enable consumer financial health and provider profits in three major ways: automating budgeting and saving, offering affordable credit, and integrating spending, savings, and credit for the consumer.
+Our new solution includes three major features: automating budgeting and saving; offering affordable credit; and integrating spending, savings, and credit for the consumer.
 Along with behavioral enhancements like smart reminders and a fee structure that is both transparent and fair, the solution set could save the average unbanked consumer $500 per year on financial services fees and generate lifetime profit potential of over $1 billion for a large bank.

 The white paper also blows up three pernicious myths about LMI consumers and personal finance: